Animal as Bridegroom: ATU 425E: Enchanted Husband Sings Lullaby

 In this tale type, the heroine is pregnant when her husband disappears and goes on a quest for him.
 She arrives at a castle, whose owner, a queen, lets her stay in.
 The heroine gives birth to her child.
 One night, someone comes in and sings a lullaby to the baby.
 The heroine recognizes this person as her husband, and his song contains instructions on how to save him (either from his animal curse or from the grasp of the fairies).

-Croatian folklorist Maja Bošković-Stulli reported a Serbo-Croatian epic song titled The Falcon Groom: a princess is locked up in a tower by her father, intending to avoid a prophecy.
+Croatian folklorist Maja Bošković-Stulli reported that, in one version of the Serbo-Croatian epic song titled The Falcon Groom, a princess is locked up in a tower by her father, intending to avoid a prophecy.
 A prince in falcon form enters the tower and falls in love with her.
 She becomes pregnant, leaves the tower and goes to the falcon groom's mother's castle to give birth to their son.
-When the falcon groom appears at night to rock his child, he sings a lullaby on how to disenchant him.
+When the falcon groom appears at night to rock his child, he sings a lullaby on how to disenchant him: by having a patriarch and twelve monks say prayers until the morning.
+Bošković-Stulli also noted that the song about the falcon-bridegroom was "related" to unpublished Dalmatian variants where the enchanted husband sings the lullaby to his child (subtype 425E).